 This is an annual mission-in-action day for the church and community every September.
 Following an early breakfast on a Saturday morning in the fellowship hall, church members and volunteers go out into the community in groups to help with various organizations and projects.
 The next date for the Jeremiah Project will be September 21 with a luncehon to celebrate on Sunday, September 22.

 For the past several years we have partnered with Rise Against Hunger as a part of the Jeremiah Project.
 Last year, FUMC packed over 10,000 meals for the hungry.
 Many volunteers of all ages come together to sort and pack food.
-The next date for Rise Against Hunger will be announced over the summer.
+The next date for Rise Against Hunger will be October 19.